morvan68/NWpasta/Epic Dungeons Pasta.md

 Valindra fight
 ```
-fress f on coffins when they spawn, save dailies for adds that spawn from coffins
+press f on coffins when they spawn, save dailies for adds that spawn from coffins
 ```
 Valindra dodge
 ```